 Apple has released

-to iTunes to make it compatible with third-party CD-R burners. iTunes 1.1 is available for download from Apple’s Web site, and like its predecessor, it’s free of charge.
+a long-awaited update to iTunes to make it compatible with third-party CD-R burners. iTunes 1.1 is available for download from Apple’s Web site, and like its predecessor, it’s free of charge.

 iTunes is Apple’s software for listening to and making MP3 digital audio files.
 The software enables you to listen to MP3 files you already have, rip audio files off CDs to your hard disk, and listen to Internet radio stations that broadcast in streaming format.